CHH/Trek/README.md

 the database is migrated to a previous version.
 The `.down` file should do the exact opposite of the `.up` file.

-For more information on migrations see the Readme about migrations in `docs/migrations.md`.
+For more information on migrations see the [Readme about migrations](docs/migrations.md).

 ### trek-migrations